shineyruan/Personal-Blog/source/_posts/Hello-World.md

 * Operating Systems

 As a robotics master's student, I continue to explore a variety of areas closely related to robotics, include but not limited to
+* Deep Computer Vision &mdash; for robotic perception
 * Computer Graphics &mdash; for robotic simulation & visualization
-* Linear Programming & Optimization &mdash; for robotic algorithm development
+* Linear Programming & Optimization, Modern Convex Optimization &mdash; for robotic algorithm development
-* Deep Computer Vision &mdash; for robotic perception
+* Learning in Robotics &mdash; for an in-depth study in filtering, mapping, control, and RL (Reinforcement Learning) problems

 ## Skills